nodejs/node/deps/http_parser/README.md

 }
 ```

-HTTP needs to know where the end of the stream is.
+`http_parser` needs to know where the end of the stream is.
 For example, sometimes
 servers send responses without Content-Length and expect the client to
 consume input (for the body) until EOF.
-To tell http_parser about EOF, give
+To tell `http_parser` about EOF, give
 `0` as the fourth parameter to `http_parser_execute()`.
 Callbacks and errors
 can still be encountered during an EOF, so one must still be prepared
 to receive them.